Skip to main content

 When is the final result available?

-The preliminary official results are usually published on the night of the election.
+The preliminary official results was published on the night of the election.
 The results are based on the results communicated either by phone or electronically from every single polling station.
 The official final result is published as soon as all of the ballot boxes and documents are in the safekeeping of the Federal Election Commissioner.

 When does the constituent assembly of the Bundestag take place?